 The PhD degree in physics requires:

-- a program of study in core and advanced physics courses;
+- Successful completion of a set of core physics courses;

-The School requires every doctoral student to take two lecture-type graduate physics courses not including those previously listed.
-In some cases, these may be used to satisfy the Institute requirement that every doctoral student earn 9 credit hours in a minor course of study in a scientific subfield different from the subfield of his or her PhD thesis research.
+In some cases, courses taken to complete the Physics elective requirement (#3 above) may be used to satisfy the Institute requirement that every doctoral student earn 9 credit hours in a minor course of study in a scientific subfield different from the subfield of their PhD thesis research.
 Alternatively, these credit hours are earned in a school other than physics.
 Finally, each student must prepare a written dissertation that summarizes the PhD research and present a public, oral defense of the dissertation to a Thesis Exam Committee.